Clandestine Events corporate event production, aerialist performance at The Orpheum Theatre

 How much does a high-stakes corporate event cost?

 Our engagements typically range from $75K to $1M+ depending on scope, venue complexity, guest count, and market.
 Most fall between $150K and $350K.
-We treat every budget with the same fiscal discipline regardless of size.
-The discovery call is where we determine whether the scope and the budget align.

 What happens before a discovery call?